Skip to content

 z-index: auto;

-This example sets the z-index to 10.
-The element will be positioned above elements with a lower z-index value.
+• The zi-10 utility sets the z-index to 10, positioning the element above elements with a lower z-index value.

 You can combine responsive breakpoints like sm:zi-*,md:zi-*, lg:zi-*, and xxl:zi-* allows targeting specific utilities in different viewports.